peterkselly/peterkselly.github.io/_tabs/about.md

 order: 3
 ---

 I'm a researcher building a non-invasive BCI and this site is mostly to document the development of the project.
-BCI is hyper-interdisciplinary(Neuroscience, electrical engineering, human factors, signal processing, machine-learning, biomedical...) so development is slowed by me having to learn a lot.
+BCI is hyper-interdisciplinary(neuroscience, electrical engineering, human factors, signal processing, machine-learning, biomedical...) so development is slowed by me having to learn a lot.
 The benefit of that is that it's endlessly interesting and I can document and share the process of me figuring things out.
 Currently I'm the only contributor to the project.

 By the way, I recognize that public consciousness of BCI is pretty weak aside from fluff-pieces that only really show how cool they are.
 I will try to provide helpful resources and avoid technical language wherever possible but some of what I document will inevitably be hard to interpret.
 This is not a formal document, I will not be citing every paper or resource.